ivandaho/dota2_bots/README.md

 **Lion**
 * ability_item_usage_lion.lua partially implemented
 * Will use Impale, Voodoo defensively
+* Will attempt to not stack disables, but chain Voodoo before Impale runs out in some cases
+* Will use Impale offensively to some extent
+* Will attempt to combo Impale with FOD if possible to finish off low HP heroes
+* Will use Mana Drain if certain conditions are met
+* Will cancel Mana Drain in favor of other spells if needed (such as if threatened)
+* Will cancel Mana Drain to retreat if HP drops below threshold
+* Will use Finger of Death to finish off low HP heroes
 * Will use Impale offensively to some extent
 * Will use Mana Drain if certain conditions are met
 * Will cancel Mana Drain in favor of other spells if needed (such as if threatened)